vlaze/paries/README.md

 # Why Paries?
 Paries stands for 'wall' in Latin.
 I chose this name for the proximity relationship this word has with 'wallpaper', plain and simple.

 It's been some time since I started to use LightDM GTK greeter in my computer, but I find the way it looks out of the box just boring.
-I have seen other OS login screens which displayed huge, high-res wallpapers that changed with time; and I thought I should implemetn this functionality in my own greeter.
+I have seen other OS login screens which displayed huge, high-res wallpapers that changed with time; and I thought I should implement this functionality in my own greeter.

 # How does it work?
 Do you really care about it?
 It's just magic.